 - Investing vs speculating - Are they the same?

 We are a broker with a global presence and regulated by the highest financial authorities.
 We provide access to trading platforms.
-Admiral Markets offers trading Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, and Exchange-traded funds (ETFs).
+Admirals offers trading Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, and Exchange-traded funds (ETFs).

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer or solicitation for any transaction in financial instruments.
 Please note that such business analysis is not a reliable indicator for any current or future performance as circumstances may change over time.
 Before making any investment decision, you should seek the advice of independent financial advisers to ensure that you understand the risks.